lsamano/halloween-treats-lab/README.md

         "candies": [{...}, {...}, {...}]
       }
       ```
-      **NOTE: The `candies` key leads to an array of candy instances which the house owns.**
+      **NOTE: The `candies` key leads to an array of candy instances which the house owns.** Consider logging it in the console to view them.
   - BONUS CSS:
-    - Wrap a div around all the house images, git it a class of `street` to add a fade-in effect to the houses on page load.
+    - Wrap a div around all the house images and give it a class of `street` to add a fade-in effect to the houses on page load.
     - Give each house image a class of `hoverable` to add hover animation to it.

 ## Read (Show)